 When it was announced that “Overthrone” was the first-place winner, members of Stealth Bomb were thrilled: Nikhil Sharma, David Jamgochian, Dikai Fang, Benson Ishii, Diego Guzman and Brian Lam — all senior Computer Game Science (CGS) majors.
 “I was surprised but delighted,” says Sharma.

-“I couldn’t be prouder of what my students have accomplished with their games this year,” says Informatics Professor Josh Tanenbaum, who watched these games evolve as part of the Capstone Game Project course.
+“I couldn’t be prouder of what my students have accomplished with their games this year,” says Informatics Professor Tess Tanenbaum, who watched these games evolve as part of the Capstone Game Project course.
 “Teaching our two-quarter capstone project class is always a treat because you get to watch all of this talent, enthusiasm and raw potential coalesce around these games.”

 “‘Overthrone’ is our capstone class project,” says Fang.
 “We spent around 20 weeks to design, develop, and balance it.”